umeshawasthi/jsr303-validator-plugin/README.md

 </struts2>
 ```

- Please not setting `struts.jsr303.beanValidator.providerClass` is not required,however in case you have multiple provider in your
+ Please note that  setting `struts.jsr303.beanValidator.providerClass` constant is not required,however in case you have multiple provider in your
  classpath and want your prefreed bean validator, you can always set it by `struts.jsr303.beanValidator.providerClass` constant in
  your struts.xml file.